Slavetomints/slavetomints.github.io/_posts/2024-12-23-quick-recovery.md

 Huh, that looks pretty scrambled.
 Well, lets run the python script!

-*Note: You will need to install pillow with pip if you haven't already.*
+> Note: You will need to install pillow with pip if you haven't already.
+{: .prompt-tip }

 ```terminal
 ┌─[slavetomints@parrot]─[~/CTFS/1337UP2024/misc/quick_recovery]